 If you feel ignored by your doctor, then find a different one.
 While this isn’t always a possibility due to insurance, location, timing and other factors, finding a different doctor — or at least getting a second opinion — could help you feel heard.

 8. File a complaint

-If you are truly dissatisfied with the care you are receiving, you can report the doctor to their superiors.
+If you are truly dissatisfied with the care you are receiving and experience medical gaslighting, you can report the doctor to their superiors.
 If the doctor runs their own practice, then you can report your experience to the Federation of State Medical Boards.
-This board helps keep doctors accountable.
+This board helps keep doctors and the medical community accountable.

 If you or an aging loved one needs help navigating the medical world, our team is here to help.
 We can take notes, attend doctor’s appointments, and more.
 Reach out to your local Caring team for information.